earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * ⎯⎯⎯. _Symposium_.
 Translated by Alexander Nehamas and Paul Woodruff.
 Indianapolis: Hackett, 1989.

 * Pronko, Leonard C. _Theater East and West_.
 Berkeley: U. Cal.
 Press, 1967.

+* Reynolds, Simon. _Rip It Up and Start Again : Postpunk 1978--1984_.
+New York: Penguin Books, 2006.

 * [Sakabe][sc] Megumi.
 “Mask and Shadow in Japanese Culture: Implicit Ontology in Japanese Thought.”
 In _Modern Japanese Aesthetics: A Reader_, translated by Michele Marra, 242--251.
 Honolulu: U. of Hawaii Press, 1999.